FarFetchd/sleepyllama/README.md

 # sleepyllama

-An auto-sleeping and -waking framework around llama.cpp: your inference server will go to sleep after sitting idle for a certain length of time, and wake back up when you start interacting with your frontend.
+An auto-sleeping and -waking framework around a CUDA-using server program (llama.cpp by default).
+Your server machine will go to sleep after sitting idle for a certain length of time, and wake back up when you start interacting with your frontend.

 # Architecture

 sleepyllama has two parts: a reverse proxy, and a wrapper around llama.cpp.
 The reverse proxy needs to run on an always-on machine.
 Whenever it finds itself unable to talk to the specified backend IP:port, it holds the client's connection open and starts sending wake-on-LAN packets, until it can complete the connection to the backend.
-The llama.cpp wrapper is necessary both to sleep on idle, and to kill and restart the llama.cpp server, since CUDA GPUs don't handle sleep well.
+The wrapper is necessary both to sleep on idle, and to kill and restart the llama.cpp server, since CUDA GPUs don't handle sleep well.

 # Usage

 Compile on your inference machine with `g++ -o sleepyllama sleepyllama.cpp`.
-Write the entire command line you run the llama.cpp server with into an executable script file, then run the wrapper as `./sleepyllama that_script_file.sh`.
+Write the entire command line you run the llama.cpp (or whatever) server with into an executable script file, then run the wrapper as `./sleepyllama that_script_file.sh`.

 Fill in the IP/port/etc `#define`s at the top of reverse_proxy_WoL.cpp, then compile it on your always-on machine with `g++ -o reverse_proxy_WoL reverse_proxy_WoL.cpp -lpthread`.
 It takes no arguments.